Learning to Estimate RIS-Aided mmWave Channels: System Model

 In~\eqref{end2end_channel}, $\bH_1\mathrm{diag}(\bh_2)$ is referred to as the cascaded channel.
-By knowing it, we can optimize the design of the RIS phase control matrix and BS beamforming/combining vector.
+By knowing it, we can optimize the RIS phase control matrix and BS beamforming/combining vector.
 Let us define it as $\bH_c\in\mathbb{C}^{M\times N}$, i.e.,

 Based on the considered assumptions, we have $\mathrm{rank}(\bH_1) = L_1$ and $\mathrm{rank}(\mathrm{diag}(\bh_2)) = N$.
-Thus $\mathrm{rank}(\bH_c)\leq \mathrm{min}\{\mathrm{rank}(\bH_1),\\ \mathrm{rank}(\mathrm{diag}(\bh_2)) \} = L_1$.
+Thus $\mathrm{rank}(\bH_c)\leq \mathrm{min}\{\mathrm{rank}(\bH_1), \mathrm{rank}(\mathrm{diag}(\bh_2)) \} = L_1$.
 The inherent channel sparsity (represented by the rank deficiency of the cascaded channel) can be applied in order to enable an efficient yet accurate CE of~\eqref{cascaded_channel}.